Keys to Reading More

 So, how can you reach this milestone?

 1. Set aside a few minutes each day for reading.
 Where can you carve out a few minutes to read a good book?
 Maybe you could read on your lunch break.
-Of course, this would mean not checking your Facebook or Instagram but twenty minutes of reading at lunch would probably translate to reading a book a month.
+Of course, this would mean not checking your Facebook or Instagram but twenty to thirty minutes of reading at lunch would probably translate to reading a book a month.

 Some people like to read at night.
 If you do, I suggest turning the TV off early and reading while you are still somewhat awake.
 Reading right before you go to sleep is not the best idea.
 If you go to the gym, your cardio time on the treadmill or stationary bike can be a great time to read a good book.

 3. Read what interests you.
-This sounds so basic but too often we can fall into the trap of thinking we need to read things that are "good" for us.
-This is not a bad thing but if we are not in the habit of reading, it is probably best that we get into the habit by reading things that we enjoy.
+This sounds so basic but too often we can fall into the trap of thinking we need to read things that are “good” for us.
+This is not a bad thing but if we are not in the habit of reading at all, it is probably best that we get into the habit by reading things that we enjoy.
 Self-help books, leadership books, and financial books are all great.
 At the same time, however, reading good fiction stimulates our minds and can help us to become more creative.
 Read what you enjoy!

 What is holding you back from becoming a more consistent reader?